statgen/SLURM-examples/README.md

    job=$(echo ${message} | grep -oh "[1-9][0-9]*$")
 fi

-# Submit merge script wich will be launched only if all jobs in prevously submitted job array will be successfully completed.
+# Submit merge script wich will be launched only if all jobs in prevously submitted job array are successfully completed.
 sbatch --depend=afterok:${job_id} --wrap="Rscript mymergescript.R"
 ```